Hangxiety: Why Your Post-Drinking Anxiety Is More Than a Bad Morning

 Anxiety After Drinking — When It's Telling You Something

-For most people who experience hangxiety occasionally, it passes.
+For most people who experience it occasionally, it passes.
 A difficult morning, a quiet day, and by the following evening things feel more or less normal.

 When hangxiety is persistent, it is worth taking seriously — not as evidence of weakness or a serious disorder, but as information.
-Your nervous system is showing you something about the relationship between your drinking and your anxiety that deserves more attention than a glass of water and a lie-down.
+The nervous system is showing you something about the relationship between drinking and anxiety that deserves more attention than a glass of water and a lie-down.
+If you're not sure whether the pattern has moved beyond the occasional, the guide to recognising the signs of overdrinking is a useful place to start.

 The key question isn't just why do I feel this way after drinking?
 It's: what is the drinking actually doing, and what happens when it wears off?